Bartlebys/Bartleby/Documents/BSFS.md

 ----

-# To be defined

-##1.
-Is it necessary to support cancelable actions?
-If yes, How to cancel?

-##2.
-How to deal with the deletion of the block folder?
-Initially the block folder was in the synchronized folder (like git) I've decided to use a dedicated folder in the app container to preserve from hazardous deletion.

 # BSFS Daemon - Currently not implemented

 A future OSX Daemon that Converts File system action to Api calls.